-- To participate in at least one criminal and one civil trial; - That the Case Materials may be new or may be ones used previously in the MTC; - They will have the chance to present a case from both sides (i.re.
+- To participate in at least one criminal and one civil trial; - That the Case Materials may be new or those used previously in the MTC; and - They will have the chance to present a case from both sides (i.re.
 Plaintiff/Prosecution and Defendant/Defence).